batooldshilleh/nodejs-practice/README.md

 - Open the terminal and run the following command to initialize a package.json file: npm init -y

 ### Project 2: [guessNumberGame]
 **Description:** In this exercise, we'll create a simple "Guess the Number" game using Node.js and NPM packages.
 The game will generate a random number, and the player will have to guess that number.
-The game will provide hints if the player's guess is too high or too low.
+The game will provide hints if the player's guess is too high or too low. <br>
 **Setup:**
 - Initialize a new Node.js project by running the following command: `npm init`
 - Install the readline-sync package, which will help us read input from the user.